-The applicant will revise the supplied .csv files to indicate the BSLs proposed to be served or not served, up to 5% with a 'Yes' or 'No' in the "Project BSL" column on the supplied .csv file.
-PBDA will evaluate the .csv files to ensure compliance with grant guidelines, completeness, and to ensure that no additions to .csv files are made.
+The applicant will revise the supplied .csv files to indicate the BSLs proposed to be served or not served by the applicant.
+PBDA will evaluate the required .csv files to ensure compliance with grant guidelines, completeness, and to ensure that no additions to .csv files are made.
 The .csv will offer the opportunity for the applicant to indicate cost per BSL.
-This will be completed for each individual BSL and will offer applicant the opportunity to indicate higher cost BSLs, as well as a justification for cost (e.g., for long drops).
+This will be completed for each individual BSL and will offer the opportunity for the applicant to indicate higher cost BSLs, as well as a justification for cost (e.g., for long drops).
+Within the .csv file the applicant will be able to identify the BSL IDs that they do not anticipate being able to serve within a project area, as well as providing a justification for each (e.g., no electrical infrastructure to the BSL, extremely high cost, physical barriers, etc.).